AlisRyan/AlisRyan/README.md

 ### Hi there 👋

+My name's Alison Ryan and I'm a rising sophomore computer science and math major at Northeastern University!

 <!--
 **AlisRyan/AlisRyan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.